-Depending on the partnership, a brand may not have to pre-order inventory, and thus not suffer a loss if a product does not sell.
+- It can be low-risk – Depending on the partnership, a brand may not have to pre-order inventory, and thus not suffer a loss if a product does not sell.
 For example, a toy retailer could order 10,000 of the predicted bestselling baby doll that ultimately turns out to be a low-selling item.
-In that case they’d be out a large amount of capital, in addition to having a large amount of inventory taking up valuable warehouse space.
-With dropshipping, if an item doesn’t sell well, you simply wouldn’t fulfill as many orders.
+In that case, they’d be out a large amount of capital, in addition to having a large amount of inventory taking up valuable warehouse space.
+With drop shipping, if an item doesn’t sell well, you simply wouldn’t fulfill as many orders.

-Because it’s so easy to work with multiple third parties, you can continually expand with new products.
-With fewer sources it’s easier to maintain control of inventory and inventory holding costs go down with less safety stock accumulated across the network.
+- It’s easy to scale – Because it’s so easy to work with multiple third parties, you can continually expand with new products.
+With fewer sources, it’s easier to maintain control of inventory and inventory holding costs go down with less safety stock accumulated across the network.

-Items are not unique to your company if they come from a supplier.
+- There’s more competition – Items are not unique to your company if they come from a supplier.
 So if you have an opportunity to sell an item via drop shipping, others can too.
 This means multiple similar companies could be selling the same thing leading to highly competitive pricing and large markdowns.
-For example, you could sell a bestselling book via dropshipping on Amazon.
+For example, you could sell a bestselling book via drop shipping on Amazon.
 Since there is little to differentiate you from other vendors selling that book, most customers will base decisions on price and the differences could be a matter of a penny.

-When you dropship, you give control of fulfillment speed and quality over to the shipper.
+- You may lose control of the fulfillment process – When you drop ship, you give control of fulfillment speed and quality over to the shipper.
 Shipping holds a lot of power over the customer experience.
 If the shipping process goes poorly or something is wrong with the product or its packaging, your brand’s reputation takes the hit, not the party who carried out fulfillment.
-If dropshipping is the right option for you, it’s important you and your fulfillment partner have a trusting relationship to carry it out effectively.
+If drop shipping is the right option for you, it’s important you and your fulfillment partner have a trusting relationship to carry it out effectively.

-Working with multiple third parties to ship product means shipping costs may vary and even increase.
+- Shipping costs can get complicated – Working with multiple third parties to ship product means shipping costs may vary and even increase.
 If a customer orders multiple products from your website, those products might all come from different third parties, with a different shipping charge attached to each.
 Someone needs to incur that charge, whether that’s you as the retailer or the customer.
-A customer would certainly be turned off by such a high charge, while taking that on as a retailer takes a toll as well.
+A customer would certainly be turned off by such a high charge while taking that on as a retailer takes a toll as well.

-If you’re thinking about incorporating dropshipping into your fulfillment strategy, a 3PL partner is the best way to go.
-Beyond serving as an advisor on the fulfillment world and your options, including dropshipping, a good 3PL partner can provide real-time visibility into product order and shipping statuses and can integrate seamlessly with your order management systems.
-A fulfillment strategy is not to be taken lightly, and having experts backing you could mean the world to your eCommerce operations.
-To learn about additional benefits of dropshipping, contact us today.
+If you’re thinking about incorporating drop shipping into your fulfillment strategy, a 3PL partner is the best way to go.
+Beyond serving as an advisor on the fulfillment world and your options, including drop shipping services, a good 3PL partner can provide real-time visibility into product order and shipping statuses and can integrate seamlessly with your order management systems.
+A fulfillment strategy is not to be taken lightly and having experts backing you could mean the world to your eCommerce operations.
+To learn about additional benefits of drop shipping, contact us today.